Nerif-AI/nerif-ai.github.io/docs/components/model/nerif-token-counter.md

 ### `NerifTokenCounter`

-A class to count the token consumed by specific Agent or method.
+A class to count the token consumed by specific Model or method.

 Attributes: